rht-labs-events/summit-lab-2018-doc/scenario0/README.md

 [root@master2 ~]# rm -rf /var/lib/etcd/member
 ```

-Start etcd container
+Start etcd container service:
 ```
 systemctl start etcd_container
 ```

-:exclamation: *If you see something like error below, you potentially didnt removed quotes in the etcd config file*
+:exclamation: *If you see an error like the one below, the quotes were most likely not removed in the etcd config file*
 ```
 Mar 31 16:31:35 master2.example.com etcd_container[14625]: 2018-03-31 20:31:35.854136 W | pkg/netutil: failed resolving host master2.example.com:2380" (address tcp/2380": unknown port); retrying in 1
 ```